tristanseifert/68komputer-sw/bootrom/README.md

 Additionally, an NMI will _always_ drop into the boot ROM.

 ## Hardware Requirements
 For the Boot ROM, really only the DUART, I2C and NVRAM chips are of interest.
-Additionally, the top 8K of RAM are reserved for exclusive use by the ROM.
+Additionally, the top 16K of RAM are reserved for exclusive use by the ROM.

+- $FFC000 - $FFFAFF: Reserved for .bss/.data of runtime
-- $FFE000 - $FFE1FF: Interrupt vectors
+- $FFFB00 - $FFFCFF: Interrupt vectors
     - Each vector is allocated 8 bytes; sufficient for an absolute 32-bit jump to a handler routine.
     - Vector assignments are as follows (multiply by 8 and add to base to get its address):
         - 0: Bus error